Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 150.  ### Question150
 Who can do the work to ensure the Product Backlog is refined to a state that it is useful?
 Pick 2

-- [ ] The Product Owner
+- [x] The Product Owner.
-- [ ] The Business Analyst
+- [ ] The Business Analyst.
-- [ ] Stakeholders
+- [ ] Stakeholders.
-- [x] The Developers, with support from the Product Owner who is still accountable for it
+- [x] The Developers, with support from the Product Owner who is still accountable for it.

 _[⬆ Back to Top](#table-of-contents)_